 Significantly more expensive than other options.

 Sharp 3.5-inch blade with protective sheath.
 Textured ergonomic grip minimizes slipping.
-Made from high-grade Japanese steel and comes with a 5-year warranty.
+Made from high-carbon stainless steel.

 Some users find it difficult to get used to the grip texture.

 Made from high-carbon stainless steel.
 EdgeKeeper technology features a self-sharpening knife sheath.
-Rust-resistant blad.
+Rust-resistant blade.

 Feels a bit lighter compared to other paring knives.

-A paring knife is typically one of the most-used knives in the kitchen, helping with tasks like chopping vegetables and peeling fruit when a chef’s knife isn’t precise enough.
+A paring knife is typically one of the most-used knives in the kitchen, helping with tasks like coring strawberries and peeling fruit when a chef’s knife isn’t precise enough.
 You typically only need one paring knife in your kitchen, though there are different blade shapes better suited to different tasks.